Perth (suburb): Education

+Sports and recreation

+Sporting facilities in the suburb include Perth Oval, the home ground of association football (soccer) team Perth Glory and Super Rugby team Western Force.
+Between 1910 and 1999 it was the home of Australian rules football team East Perth, who are now based at Leederville Oval.

+At the western end of Wellington Street is the Perth Arena, an indoor stadium designed to host indoor sports such as tennis and basketball.
+It's the current home of the Perth Wildcats.

+The Perth Entertainment Centre, which was located adjacent to the new Arena, was the home court for the Perth Wildcats between 1990 and 2002.

+Tennis clubs are located at Robertson Park and Loton Park.

 Transport

 Three freeways service the suburb – Mitchell Freeway, Kwinana Freeway and Graham Farmer Freeway.
 Public transport facilities include three train stations (Perth railway station, McIver railway station, Elizabeth Quay railway station) and two bus stations (Elizabeth Quay Bus Station and Perth Busport), as well as the East Perth Terminal, servicing intrastate and interstate rail and bus services.
 The Elizabeth Quay Jetty is the home of Transperth ferry services.
 Perth is served by four free Central Area Transit (CAT) bus routes and a number of open and high rise public car parks.

 The main east–west streets through the city block are St Georges Terrace, Hay Street, Murray Street and Wellington Street.
 The main north–south streets are Barrack Street and William Street.
 Five streets have had sections converted to pedestrian malls: Murray Street, Hay Street, James Street, Museum Street and Forrest Place.